matafokka/geotiff-geokeys-to-proj4/README.md

 Arguments passed to npm scripts in following manner: `npm run-script [script name] -- [script arguments]`, for example: `npm run-script update-all -- --user myuser --password mypassword`.
 Note the `--` separator, it should always present when using this library's scripts.

 # FAQ

+## Why do I need it?

+Every GeoTIFF is bound to some kind of Coordinate Reference System (CRS) which in combintaion with georeferencing data defines where pixel coordinates are on the Earth.
+These CRS are quite different from what you can find, let's say, in Leaflet or OpenLayers which uses WGS *(which is CRS too)* by default.

+So you need to convert image coordinates from one CRS to another. [proj4js](https://github.com/proj4js/proj4js) is the best tool to do that.
+You need to supply an input and output CRS *(which Proj4 calls a projection; yes, terminology is quite confusing)* to it in form of a string.

+For output, you can specify whatever your software is using.
+But input is defined by geokeys *(information embedded into GeoTIFF file)*.
+Geokeys are really hard to handle.
+This library will create an input Proj4 string for you.

+How to perform all of that is described in [example](#general-usage) above.

+Without these procedures, you'll get wrong results.

 ## Why beta?